Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 ##### **G**ate, **D**rain, and **S**ource
 *A ~~Tragedy~~ Story of Electricity and Learning in Three Parts*

 A MOSFET, a metal–oxide–semiconductor field-effect **transistor**, is a type of transistor, a digital switch.
 I had thought they were like a doorway—people can go through both ways if the door is open and cannot go through if it is closed.
 Indeed, some do work this way, but those are special cases.
 The more broad case has a Source, a Drain, and a Gate.
 If the gate receives voltage, the FET allows current through.
 However, that current can only flow in a specific direction: the electrons enter through the Source and exit through the Drain.
 In other words, if the drain side must be the grounded side and more negative than the source side and if it’s not, current will not flow.
+In hindsight, this does make a lot more sense from a chemistry perspective than what I had originally thought.

-Also, remember how I said that the backs of the MOSFETs are connected to “one of their pins” for “some reason” and that “I’ll get back to MOSFETs later.”
+Also, remember how I said that the backs of the MOSFETs are connected to " one of their pins"  for " some reason"  and that " I’ll get back to MOSFETs later."
 Well, later is now, the pin the metal backs are connected to is the drain pin (i.e., ground), and so it is based in some logic (establishing common ground is often important).
 Personally, I am not advanced enough in electronics to appreciate this decision so it will still bug me.

+###### Chemistry of MOSFETs

+Y’know what doesn’t (sometimes) bug me?
+Chemistry!
+I think the " why"  behind MOSFETs and their GDS stuff is actually pretty interesting, so…

+There are two main types of MOSFETs: n-channel and p-channel.
+In an n-channel MOSFET, the channel is made of n-type semiconductor material, which means it is doped with impurities that give it an excess of electrons.
+In a p-channel MOSFET, the channel is made of p-type semiconductor material, which means it is doped with impurities that give it a deficiency of electrons, or "holes."
+The electrical standard cares about these " holes"  and current flowing from positive to negative because old dead guys said so (even though it’s technically the other way around with the electrons and all that, but I digress).

+The source and drain of a MOSFET are the two terminals that allow current to flow through the transistor.
+The gate terminal is insulated from the channel by a thin layer of oxide, which is why it is called a "metal-oxide-semiconductor" transistor.

+When a voltage is applied to the gate terminal, it creates an electric field that modifies the conductivity of the channel.
+If the voltage is positive (for an n-channel MOSFET) or negative (for a p-channel MOSFET), it attracts electrons to the gate and creates a conductive channel between the source and drain.
+This allows current to flow through the transistor from the source to the drain.
+If the voltage is removed from the gate, the channel becomes non-conductive and the transistor is turned off.

 ##### Remaking the H-Bridge Circuit Properly to Make it Useful

 On top of spreading things out, I thought it would be clearer if I doubled up the breadboards so only the outer rails are used on both sides and let me just say, there’s a reason entropy wins in the end.
 Although, in this case, I’d say it actually has less disorder spread out: